vignes-12/senior-design-project-28-wafer-defect-detection/software/user-interface/wafer-detection-ui/README.md

  error: Microsoft Visual C++ 14.0 or greater is required.
 Get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/
       [end of output]

+Requirements

+- Do the arrows including Z (up is negative, down is positive)
+- Run Auto should be in a differnt that starts scan and runs vignes code
+- Increment needs to be in a range (0.1 - 10) --> SLider
+- Since camera have a placeholder
+- Reformat
+- Indicator for established connection
+- Error check (bounds)
+- Store coordinates and print them to

+- Four parameters for vignes code
+- Folder path: